 We provide a safe, structured, and nurturing environment in which addicted boys from Tennessee advance academically and behaviorally.
 They will also learn practical life skills, develop character, and develop healthy relationships with others.
 Addiction therapy here aims to identify underlying reasons for the repetition of inappropriate behaviors and addictions.
 We utilize adventure-based therapy, a proven curriculum, and ongoing individual and group addiction counseling.
 As a result of such therapies, students replace their old ways of thinking and acting with a new sense of drive and positivity.

-For most boys who enter our program, harmful behaviors are driven by the substances they are abusing, from alcohol and marijuana to various illicit drugs.
+For most boys who enter our program, harmful behaviors are driven by the substances they are abusing, from alcohol and pot, to various illicit drugs.
 Regardless, they have surrendered to unhealthy and extremely damaging methods of coping with life.
 Drugs or alcohol and adrenaline-seeking behaviors have become the boy’s coping mechanism for handling the ordinary rigors of life.
 Once the addictions are under control, we introduce each boy to new, healthy ways of coping with difficulties.

 Spiritual principles such as honesty, integrity, and compassion are also taught to the boys and demonstrated by peers and staff.
 Boys are encouraged to trust God and seek His purpose in their lives.
 When students grab ahold of these concepts, the need for drugs and alcohol will be lifted and they will be free to resume lives as happy, productive members of society.